Xtendify/Simple-Calendar/readme.txt

 = 3.5.9 =
 * Fix: Patch applied to correct site-breaking errors introduced in the most recent update.
+* Dev: New Feature: Users can now control Lazy Loading functionality via a dedicated toggle in the Advanced settings.

 = 3.5.8 =
 * Fix: Fixed issue where the calendar incorrectly calculated weekday offsets when the week start day was changed in advanced settings.